 Bitdefender’s malware scanner is one of the best on the market.
 It uses machine learning and a huge malware directory to detect both known and emerging malware, and because it’s cloud-based, it’s extremely lightweight, meaning it causes no slowdown during scans.

-I tested Bitdefender’s scanner by hiding almost 1,000 malware samples on my device, including rootkits, ransomware, viruses, keyloggers, and more.
-The full disk scan took just under an hour, and it identified every single malware file.
+The full disk scan performed really well in my tests.
+I hid almost 1,000 malware samples on my device, including rootkits, ransomware, viruses, keyloggers, and more.
+It identified every malware file and took just under an hour to complete.

 Bitdefender’s real-time protection is equally effective.
 It stopped me from downloading every malware sample that I tried to install during my tests.
 It also has a wide range of customization options, making it a particularly great option for more advanced users.

-Avira has a powerful cloud-based malware scanner that is one of the best around.
-Avira’s scanner uses a large malware directory and heuristics to detect both known malware and zero-day threats.
+Avira has a powerful cloud-based malware scanner, and it’s one of the best around.
+Avira’s scanner uses a large malware directory and heuristic analysis to detect both known malware and zero-day threats.

-I tested it by downloading hundreds of malware samples onto my computer, and Avira detected 100% of these test files — which is impressive.
+Avira detected 100% of my test files after I downloaded thousands onto my computer — which is impressive.
 In fact, Avira’s anti-malware engine is so good that it is licensed out to numerous other antivirus vendors, including TotalAV.

 Avira’s full disk scan took just over an hour, which is pretty standard, and as it’s a cloud-based scanner, it had zero impact on my device’s performance during the scan.
 Avira’s real-time protection is also excellent, blocking 100% of the malware samples I tried to download during my tests.